moseslee88/MidtermRPGproject/README.md

 	}
 ```

 We are building a RPG game in our project.
-We built our schema to include a player(user) table and a groups table, so that it would be easier for us to see the Many-to-One relationship.
+We built our schema to include a player(user) table and a game_characters table, so that it would be easier for us to see the Many-to-Many relationship.
+Since we wanted to play each player's list of game characters each time we loaded the webpage, we created the ```private List<GameCharacter> gameCharacters``` field inside of Player entity.